Ipotrick/eisen/README.md

-# Eisen
+# eisen
-Eisen is a simple application/game engine written in rust
+eisen is a simple application/game engine written in rust